 His Book “Labyrinth” on Amazon

-When I think about the contrast-rich gritty style I automatically think about Daido Moriyama and how he published multiple books and projects in this style.
+When I think about the contrast-rich gritty style I automatically think about Daido Moriyama and how he published multiple photography books and projects in this style.
 He probably shaped the Japenese Street Photography culture to a bigger extent with others following his footsteps.

 Yet, his style is very distinguishable from others.